gkashmy/gkash-client-tcp-softpos-android/README.md

-# Gkash Payment SDK for Android (Offline payment)
+# gkash-client-tcp-softpos-android (Offline payment)

-This library allows your android POS system communicate with SoftPOS by Gkash to make offline payment.
+This project serves as a sample that demonstrates how to communicate with the Gkash SoftPOS APP and perform offline payments.

 ## Usage
 Ensure jcenter is in the root level build.gradle file of an Android Project.

 ```Gradle